George Farmer (running back): College career

 Farmer played at USC as a freshman in the 2011 season, appearing in 4 games mostly as a running back, while catching 4 passes for 42 yards and returning 3 kickoffs for a total of 59 yards.

 The next year, he suffered a serious bite from a brown recluse spider, before the start of the summer workouts.
 He was used even more sparingly in his sophomore season, recording only 1 reception for 7 yards.

 Farmer tore his ACL and MCL in a preseason practice, causing him to miss the entire season.
-Despite only grabbing 30 catches for 363 yards with four touchdowns in an injury-plagued USC Trojan career, Farmer decided to enter the 2015 NFL Draft after his junior year.
+Despite only grabbing 30 catches for 363 yards with four touchdowns in an injury-plagued USC Trojan career, Farmer decided to enter the 2015 NFL draft after his junior year.

 Professional career

 Dallas Cowboys

 Farmer was signed as an undrafted free agent by the Dallas Cowboys on May 5, 2015.
-With several suitors, the Cowboys gave him a $15,000 signing bonus and a guaranteed cash payment of $55,000 dollars for the season, to outbid other National Football League teams.
+With several suitors, the Cowboys gave him a $15,000 signing bonus and a guaranteed cash payment of $55,000 for the season, to outbid other National Football League teams.
 He was waived on August 16 to make room for wide receiver David Porter.